UFI UUB BioLogs

 - UUB/3-EIA for dolphins: A joint US Navy/UC Santa Cruz research team requested a data logger for use in the Navy's Marine Mammal Program.
 In June 2009, UFI delivered a logging system to allow them to record ECG and IBI data from ambulatory dolphins swimming at relatively shallow depth.

 - UUB/3-EA for condors: The California Condor Ecology & Management unit of San Diego Zoo's Institute for Conservation Research asked whether UFI could construct an ECG and two-axis acceleration logger to soar on the backs of the free-ranging birds, potentially to 15,000 feet (4.6 km).
 A first system was delivered in December 2009; in May 2010, UFI delivered a much-improved system.
 In the newer system, the accelerometer helps conserve memory and battery power: when measurements indicate the condor has roosted for the night, recording pauses.
-Data logging resumes only when accelerometer activity again shows flight behavior. - UUB/3-EPT for geese: A research associate at the University of British Columbia asked UFI to design a logger to measure partial pressure of oxygen (PO2), as well as ECG and acceleration.
+Data logging resumes only when accelerometer activity again shows flight behavior.

+- UUB/3-EPT for geese: A research associate at the University of British Columbia asked UFI to design a logger to measure partial pressure of oxygen (PO2), as well as ECG and acceleration.
 UFI delivered the loggers, which will be deployed on geese, in mid-2010.
 First loggers will be tested in a wind tunnel; if all goes well, later measurements may include free-ranging birds.

 - UUB/6-EAPD for elephant seals: Research personnel at Woods Hole Oceanographic Institution asked UFI to propose a sophisticated logger to measure ECG, two-axis acceleration, sea-water pressure and oxygen saturation.
 In a first phase, the logger will be deployed to study the diving response of elephant seals; the recorder later may be deployed on even larger marine mammals.

 The single 3.6V AA lithium cell at left powers all channels for over 56 hours of recording time using 50 Hz ECG sampling.
-Time is not limited by the battery -- estimated to yield 600 hours of data collection -- but simply by the memory configuration used here.

-- ECG sampling rates: 25 Hz, 50 Hz or 100 Hz, selectable
+- ECG sampling rates: 25 Hz, 50 Hz, 100 Hz or 250 Hz.

 - ECG full-scale voltage at input: +/- 2.5 millivolts

-- ECG gain: 1,000
+- ECG gain: 1,000 typical (adjustable)

 - ECG sample resolution: 12 bits (about 0.6 microvolts at input)

-- IBI (optional) sample rate: 1000 Hz
+- IBI sample rate: 1000 Hz for millisecond resolution

 - Accelerometer range: +/- 2.0g (+/- 19.6 m/sec2) - all three axes